whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 When you hold yourself to high standards, your rate of growth will increase.
 You won't waste time feeling shame and guilt.
 You will just notice your mistakes, learn from them, and move on.

 These shame-free and guilt-free attitudes to spiritual growth are essential.
-Embrace them to hold yourself and others to high standards and create a relationships of deep trust, so that qualities like integrity, bravery, awareness, and generosity become normal.
+Embrace them to hold yourself and others to high standards and create relationships of deep trust, so that qualities like integrity, bravery, awareness, and generosity become normal.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #23<br/>Practice bravery</div>
 <div class="rev-act-body">Think of a fear that you're avoiding right now.
 You may have lied and you're afraid to admit it, or you're afraid to quit an unsatisfying job.
 Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>